 Field extractions can be set up entirely in

 props.conf, in which case they are identified on the Field extractions page as inline field extractions.
-But some field extractions include a
+Some field extractions include a

-transforms.conf component, these types of field extractions are called transform field extraction.
-To create/edit that component of the field extraction via Splunk Web, you use the Field Transforms page in Splunk Web.
+transforms.conf component, and these types of field extractions are called transform field extractions.
+To create or edit that component of the field extraction via Splunk Web, use the Field Transforms page in Splunk Web.

-For more information about transforms and the Field Transforms page, see "Manage field transforms" in this manual.
+For more information about transforms and the Field Transforms page, see use the Field Transformations page.